apache/flink/README.md

 ## Support
 Don’t hesitate to ask!

+[Open an issue](https://github.com/dimalabs/ozone/issues/new) on github, if you need our help.

-We have a mailing list for our users: https://lists.tu-berlin.de/mailman/listinfo/stratosphere-dev
+We have a mailing list for our users: https://lists.tu-berlin.de/mailman/listinfo/stratosphere-users

-Open an issue on github, if you need our hel:p https://github.com/dimalabs/ozone/issues/new

 ## Documentation

+There is our (old) [official Wiki](https://stratosphere.eu/wiki/doku).

+We are in the progress of migrating it to the [GitHub Wiki](https://github.com/dimalabs/ozone/wiki/_pages)

+Please make edits to the Wiki if you find inconsistencies or [Open an issue](https://github.com/dimalabs/ozone/issues/new)

 ## Fork and Contribute

 This is an active open-source project.
 We are always open to people who want to use the system or contribute to it.

-The development community lives on github and our mailing list: https://lists.tu-berlin.de/mailman/listinfo/stratosphere-dev (But we prefer github)
+The development community lives on GitHub and our [mailing list](https://lists.tu-berlin.de/mailman/listinfo/stratosphere-dev (But we prefer github)

 We use the github Pull Request system for the development of Stratosphere.
 Just open a request if you want to contribute.